sone-works/tone/README.md

 - Invited to the Tone Github team
 - Invited to the Sone Notion

-Please be sure to (nicely) annoy Lon for any unfulfilled access requests.
+Please be sure to (nicely) annoy @lonbes for any unfulfilled access requests.

 ### How are we organized?<a id="faq-organized"></a>
 We are currently spread over Discord (communication), Github (code), Notion (work), and Figma (design).